Building natural shelters is fairly easy. It’s an innate, or quickly learned, human ability.

 As I suggested, a way to see, design, create, and live more essentially, and thus more intelligently and innovatively, is to delve fundamentals – when approaching an immediate challenge or presented set of requirements, and more broadly.
 By extension, the ultimate expression of this process is to seek and pursue our or other’s most essential needs, in any area or across all areas of modern life and endeavor, and perhaps helping to re-create and eclipse how life is structured today entirely.

-A key principle behind ArchaNatura is the idea that we can do more with less – and perhaps much more with much less – through more attentive design, the creation of new technologies, and the creative uses of existing technologies, or via new techniques.
+A key principle behind ArchaNatura is the idea that we can do more with less – and perhaps much more with much less – through more attentive design, new technologies, and creative uses of existing technologies (via new techniques).

 The practical advantages of creating and functioning more generally with this goal in mind can be enormous, especially when our efforts are sustained and diverse.
 And this is true whether we are the creators or beneficiaries of the value-oriented new designs, technologies, and techniques that reliably result from the approach.

 How Might We Achieve Far More With Far Less Today?

 In addition to immediate benefits from specific advances, a sustained more with less focus offers a number of practical advantages as a strategic approach or framework for work and endeavor of all kinds.
 First, it turns even seemingly mundane tasks into naturally engaging and meaningful opportunities for creative action.
 At the same time, the approach also tends to keep us grounded as creators and more likely to produce valuable, as opposed to merely interesting, breakthroughs.